A Complete Guide to Planning Your Own Funeral or Memorial Service

 Step 3: Organize and Document the Final Details of Your Funeral Plans

-So far in your journey of how to plan your funeral, you’ve chosen which type of experience you’d like loved ones to participate in, you’ve picked the person or people who will make sure your funeral plans are seen through, you’ve considered how you’d like to handle your remains, and you’ve decided whether you want to hold a viewing.
+So far, you’ve chosen which type of experience you’d like loved ones to participate in, you’ve picked the person or people who will make sure your funeral plans are seen through, you’ve considered how you’d like to handle your remains, and you’ve decided whether you want to hold a viewing.
 With these four major steps of the process decided, you can spend some time focusing on the personal details that set the mood of your funeral or memorial service.

 Take a few minutes to review the following list and identify any details that are important to you.
-The most meaningful funerals and memorial services reflect the life of the person—so consider how to plan your own funeral in a way that best honors your life, your passions, your interests, and your accomplishments through these final details:
+The most meaningful funerals and memorial services reflect the life of the person—so consider how you can best honor your life, your passions, your interests, and your accomplishments through these final details:

 • Flowers